Jazz Girls Day DC

 11:00 am Registration

-4:00 pm Culminating Concert for Friends and Family with professional faculty
+3:00 pm Informal Concert for Friends and Family with Faculty

 All teaching materials will be pulled from my Women Jazz Composers Curriculum, designed as a professional development project for Shannon Gunn’s K-12 recertification.